SHREC-DOE-UF/BE-SST/README.md

 ## Build and Run

 This is a quick start guide for BE-SST.
-For more detailed and ste-by-step instructions on how to build, install and run BE-SST, refer to [DETAILED_BUILD_INSTALL.md](DETAILED_BUILD_INSTALL.md).
+For more detailed and step-by-step instructions on how to build, install and run BE-SST, refer to [DETAILED_BUILD_INSTALL.md](DETAILED_BUILD_INSTALL.md).

 #### Following dependencies are required to build and run BE-SST:
 1. gcc 4.7 and newer